-The APTD and CPTD exams are given every other month, alternating between the two credentials.
+Beginning in 2021, the CPTD and APTD exams will be given every other month, alternating between the two credentials.
 For example, the APTD will be offered in January and the CPTD in February and every other month thereafter.
-The most recent testing windows for the exams can be found on the Exam webpages for APTD and CPTD.
+In 2020, the pilot of the new CPTD exam will take place in August and September.
+There will be one additional window in 2020, November 18-December 23, 2020, in which to take the new CPTD exam.
+The most recent testing windows for the APTD and CPTD exams can be found on the ATD website.